pantor/ruckig/README.md

 Ruckig generates trajectories on-the-fly, allowing robots and machines to react instantaneously to sensor input.
 Ruckig calculates a trajectory to a *target* waypoint (with position, velocity, and acceleration) starting from *any* initial state limited by velocity, acceleration, and jerk constraints.
 Besides the target state, the Ruckig *Pro Version* allows to define intermediate positions for waypoint following.
 For state-to-state motions, Ruckig guarantees a time-optimal solution.
 With intermediate waypoints, Ruckig calculates the path and its time parametrization jointly, resulting in significantly faster trajectories compared to traditional methods.
 The Ruckig *Community Version* is a more powerful and open-source alternative to the [Reflexxes Type IV](http://reflexxes.ws/) library.
 In fact, Ruckig is the first Type V trajectory generator for arbitrary target states and even supports directional velocity and acceleration limits, while also being faster on top.

-More information can be found in the corresponding paper [Jerk-limited Real-time Trajectory Generation with Arbitrary Target States](https://arxiv.org/abs/2105.04830), accepted for the *Robotics: Science and Systems (RSS), 2021* conference.
+More information can be found at [ruckig.com](https://ruckig.com) and in the corresponding paper [Jerk-limited Real-time Trajectory Generation with Arbitrary Target States](https://arxiv.org/abs/2105.04830), accepted for the *Robotics: Science and Systems (RSS), 2021* conference.

 ## Installation